mpfdavis/outputcache/README.md

 - Fast - returns original response directly from cache and uses optimised version of LRU cache by default (Maps)
 - Simple - honours all original headers, status codes and requires few code changes
-- Flexible - use any cache provider under the hood - in-process or remote such as Redis cache
+- Flexible - use any cache provider under the hood, in-process or remote such as Redis cache
 - Well tested - many unit tests, load tested and used in production